will-wow/larkdown/README.md

 - [ ] Move markdown editing tools
 - [ ] options for recording extra debugging data for failed matches
 - [ ] use options to support not setting a matcher or decoder
-- [ ] handle decoding a table into a slice of structs
 - [ ] handle a list of matchers for FindAll extractors
 - [ ] matchers/decoders for more nodes:
   - [ ] codeblocks by language
+  - [x] tables with slice of string map output
   - [ ] tables with structured output
 - [ ] add an "end on" option for branches, to end on the next subheading of a specific level
 - [ ] nth instance matcher for queries like "the second list"